Erect-crested penguin: Distribution

 Erect-crested penguins breed on the Bounty and Antipodes Islands.
 Previous records of small breeding populations have also been reported from Campbell Island and the Auckland Islands; in the 1940s a breeding pair was documented on the Otago Peninsula on the New Zealand mainland.
-The species spends extended times at sea during the pre-moult period (February-March) as well as over the winter months (March-August).
+The species spends extended times at sea during the pre-moult period (February–March) as well as over the winter months (March–August).
 Individuals have been found as far away as the Falkland Islands and it is also a vagrant to Argentina, Antarctica and Australia.

 Erect-crested penguins nest in large colonies on rocky terrain.
 On the Antipodes Islands, the penguins breed in mono-specific colonies or sometimes sympatrically with Southern Rockhopper penguins.
-On the Bounty Islands, Erect-crested penguin breed in large mixed colonies with Salvin's albatross.
+On the Bounty Islands, Erect-crested penguins breed in large mixed colonies with Salvin's albatross.
+Erect-crested penguins breed in two-egg clutches from the months between September and late January.
+The first egg to be laid is typically 25% to 70% smaller than the second egg.
+The extreme difference in egg sizes has demonstrated asynchronous incubation habits, with the larger egg being granted more accommodation and priority than the smaller egg.

 Status

 Populations of this species are believed to have declined drastically since the 1940s.
-Population estimates from the late 1970s put the total numbers of Erect-crested penguins breeding on the Bounty and Antipodes Islands at 230,000 breeding pairs although the accuracy of these figures have recently been questioned.
-Nevertheless there is ample evidence for substantial population declines in the second half of the 20th century although these declines seem to have slowed in recent decades.
+Population estimates from the late 1970s put the total numbers of erect-crested penguins breeding on the Bounty and Antipodes Islands at 230,000 breeding pairs although the accuracy of these figures have recently been questioned.
+Nevertheless, there is ample evidence for substantial population declines in the second half of the 20th century although these declines seem to have slowed in recent decades.
 The current population is estimated at 150,000 mature individuals and is being listed as an endangered species on the IUCN Red List; the erect-crested penguin is listed as endangered and granted protection under the U.S. Endangered Species Act.